j-bloom/.dotfiles/README.md

 Nodejs OR NVM (Node Version Manager)
 Install NVM from GitHub
 "https://github.com/nvm-sh/nvm#installing-and-updating"
-#### Installation for NVM is also in script inside "development-package-setup.yml"
+#### Installation for NVM is also in script inside "new-system-setup.sh"

 ## LSP installs - some options for languages I use
-- clangd
+- clang/clangd
 - vscode-langservers-extracted
 - eslint
 - typescript-language-server typescript